mrsuman2002/A_modular_Plugin-CodeChat/index.rst

 =======
 Copyright (C) 2012-2020 Bryan A. Jones.

-This file is part of the CodeChat plugin.
+This file is part of the CodeChat system.

-The CodeChat plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The CodeChat system is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The CodeChat plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The CodeChat system is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a `copy of the GNU General Public License <docs/LICENSE>` along with the CodeChat plugin.
+You should have received a `copy of the GNU General Public License <docs/LICENSE>` along with the CodeChat system.
 If not, see http://www.gnu.org/licenses/.

 Footnotes
 =========
-.. [#] At this time, only the Visual Studio Code editor is supported.
+.. [#] At this time, only the Visual Studio Code editor is supported.f